INSPIRED Micro-Grants

 - Applicants must be a part of an NSF-approved STEM field.
 Please check here to see the approved list.
 Please reach out if you are not sure of your eligibility.

-- Full-time faculty (TT and NTT) within a STEM field who identify as a women, transgender, and/or gender non-binary may apply.
+- Full-time faculty (TT and NTT) within a STEM field who identify as women, transgender, and/or gender non-binary may apply.

 - Once awarded, scholars will have a limit of 12 months to use the funds.